BabarBaig/wk08-eyes-on-mouse/README.md

 1. Install/open a git bash prompt on your PC (Google if necessary).
 2. Clone this project (Google if necessary).
 3. cd to project folder.
-4. Verify that node and http-server are installed on your PC:
+4. Verify that node.js is installed on your PC and http-server are installed on your PC:
 5.      $ http-server --v
 6. If you get an error message, install node.js, then run command:
 7.      $ npm install http-server -g